Members of CERC | Christ Evangelical Reformed Church (CERC)

 Sean Ang

-Before coming to CERC, I lived life according to what I defined as its purpose - individual happiness within proper constraints, pursuing things I desired, like helping others and personal comfort.
+Before coming to CERC, I was a non Christian, and lived life according to what I defined as its purpose - individual happiness within proper constraints, pursuing things I desired, like helping others and personal comfort.
 The Matthew series back in 2019 and the God Story series helped me understand better who Jesus is and see the magnificent God who moves history purposefully and mightily.
 This changed my life to seek first the glory of God and serve His kingdom purposes in building Jesus' church well.
 CERC's in-depth preaching and teaching of the word has made me more attentive to Scripture, helping me read the Bible and think of how to help others do the same.
 Now, I spend my time, energy, and mind dedicated to helping ministries grow, being more mindful and purposeful in living a God-glorifying life, and striving to contribute to building up the church into the maturity of Christ and the proclamation of the gospel.